-The team have been running the #CV19IsolatedButInspired social media project to collate and curate videos representing how people are spending their time during the corona-virus pandemic.
-We are clearly living through a significant global historical event and our aim is to seek out, share and preserve the positivity and real sense of community that has been undeniable in recent months.
+The team ran the #CV19IsolatedButInspired social media project to collate and curate videos representing how people spent their time during the coronavirus pandemic.
+We lived through a significant global historical event and our aim was to seek out, share and preserve the positivity and real sense of community which was undeniable throughout the pandemic.

-Have you been making, mending, creating, recording, caring, remembering, designing?
+Were you making, mending, creating, recording, caring, remembering, designing?
 We asked Leicestershire residents to share how they made lock-down better, with the aim of inspiring others during the crisis and preserving this for future generations

 How did people get involved?

-We asked Leicestershirians to make a 2 minute film of what they’ve been doing during lock-down, their experiences, how they’ve persevered when times were hard, how they’ve kept in touch with families, efforts to help the NHS and rally together form afar.
+We asked Leicestershirians to make a 2 minute film of what they’d been doing during lock-down, their experiences, how they’d persevered when times were hard, how they kept in touch with families, their efforts to help the NHS and rally together from afar.

 3000 members of the community took part